-Coroners and Medical Examiners in Norfolk Virginia are responsible for determining the cause, time, and manner of death for a deceased person.
+Coroners and Medical Examiners in Norfolk, Virginia are responsible for determining the cause, time, and manner of death for a deceased person.
 As part of this job, they maintain Norfolk death records, including death certificates.
 These records list information about how the deceased person passed away, the time and place of death, and any personal information about the deceased, such as the person's name, date of birth, and age at death.
 Coroners and Medical Examiners report this information to state and local government authorities, who may also issue Norfolk death certificates.
 These records may be available through the Norfolk Coroner and Medical Examiner's website.

-Norfolk County Medical Examiner & Coroner Norfolk VA 830 Southampton Ave Ste 100 23510 757-683-8366
+Norfolk County Medical Examiner & Coroner Norfolk VA 830 Southampton Avenue, 100 23510 757-683-8366

-Hospitals in Norfolk Virginia provide a range of medical services to patients of all ages, and they also create death records for individuals who pass away or are declared dead at a Hospital.
+Hospitals in Norfolk, Virginia provide a range of medical services to patients of all ages, and they also create death records for individuals who pass away or are declared dead at a Hospital.
 These death certificates list the deceased individual's name, the time and place of death, and age at death, and they may also include the cause of death.
 Norfolk Hospitals report death information to Virginia State and local government authorities, which issue certified Norfolk death certificates that act as legal proof of death.
 Hospital death certificates may be available online through the Hospital website.

-Bon Secours Hampton Roads Health System Norfolk VA 110 Kingsley Ln 23505 757-889-2273
+Bon Secours Hampton Roads Health System Norfolk VA 110 Kingsley Lane 23505 757-889-2273

-Children's Hospital of The King's Daughters Norfolk VA 601 Childrens Ln 23507 757-668-7000
+Children's Hospital Of The Kings Daughters Norfolk VA 601 Children's Lane 23507 757-668-7000

-Lake Taylor Hospital Norfolk VA 1309 Kempsville Rd 23502 757-461-5001
+Lake Taylor Hospital Norfolk VA 1309 Kempsville Road 23502 757-461-5001

-Clerk Offices in Norfolk Virginia maintain and preserve public records for a local government, including vital documents such as death certificates.
+Clerk Offices in Norfolk, Virginia maintain and preserve public records for a local government, including vital documents such as death certificates.

 Norfolk death certificates provide information on the deceased individual's name, the place and time of death, and age at death.
 They may also include the cause of death.
 Norfolk Clerks often issue certified death certificates, which may be required to settle financial and legal matters such as wills, estates, or filing for life insurance.
 Death certificates can also be used for genealogical research, and some Clerk Offices maintain Norfolk vital records that date back to the 1600s.
 Clerk Offices typically provide online access to death certificates.

-Norfolk County Clerk Norfolk VA 810 Union St Ste 1006 23510 757-664-4380
+Norfolk County Clerk Norfolk VA 810 Union Street, 1006 23510 757-664-4380

-Health Departments in Norfolk Virginia monitor public health and keep vital records, and they operate at the state, county, or local level.
+Health Departments in Norfolk, Virginia monitor public health and keep vital records, and they operate at the state, county, or local level.
 As part of this job, Health Departments maintain Norfolk death certificates, which include information about the deceased individual such as name, date of birth, time and place of death, and age at death.
 Death certificates may also include the cause of death.
 These records can be used to settle legal and financial matters, including wills, estates, and life insurance filings.
 Death certificates may be available through the Norfolk Health Department website.

-Norfolk Health Department Norfolk VA Ste 200, 830 Southampton Ave 23510 757-683-2728
+Norfolk Health Department Norfolk VA Ste 200, 830 Southampton Ave, Ste 200 23510 757-683-2728